Developer Constructed Sites:

 Forest Glen is a small neighborhood park located off of Murray Blvd. and Wier Rd.
 This park will have a play area, benches and will be perfect for neighborhood gatherings.
 Construction is anticipated for summer 2014.

 Ridgewood View Park-Resevoir/Pump Station & Park Improvements

 The preferred master plan was presented to the THPRD Board of Directors and approved at the April 2013 public meeting.
 A neighborhood meeting was held on Wednesday, July 10, for the community (especially kids) to attend and provide their preference for the type of play equipment they would like to see at Ridgewood View.

 The Tualatin Valley Water District (TVWD) is working on a project to improve the reliability of the water supply for public use and fire protection serving the West Hills area.
-TVWD and THPRD are partnering in hopes of combining the Hyde Park reservoir and Ingleood reservoir at THPRD's Ridgewood View Park.
-The project will include a newly-constructed reservoir and pump station as well as park restoration and improvements.
+TVWD has chosen to replace the existing reservoir (Hyde Park Reservoir) north of Ridgewood View Park with a larger reservoir as they determine the future of the Inglewood reservoir.
+THPRD and TVWD are partnering on this project which include a newly-constructed reservoir and pump station as well as park restoration and improvements.